 Come see for yourself with the help of our five sample itineraries below.
 They’re great for visiting Anacortes solo or with a group and can be mixed and matched to fit your personal schedule.
 For additional information on activities, phone our Visitor Center, (360) 293-3832, located at 819 Commercial Avenue.
 We look forward to seeing you soon.

-Anacortes is located on Fidalgo Island, eastern-most of the San Juan Archipelago and with easy access via bridge to the mainland.
+Anacortes is located on Fidalgo Island, with easy access via bridge to the mainland.
 The city itself comprises 15.4 square miles, and the island is just over 41 square miles – almost half of which is public park and recreational lands and waters.
 The community boasts 12 miles of shoreline and 67 miles of public trails, some of which are located in one of the last old-growth forested areas on the coast.
 Anacortes is home to thousands of boats, with close to two million visitors each year using local ferry connections to the San Juan Islands and Vancouver Island.
 The city is centrally located, roughly equidistant from Seattle to the south and Vancouver, BC to the north.
 The weather is relatively mild year-around, with average rainfall of 26 inches.

 Greet the day: Anacortes has a wide variety of inviting accommodations to fit any budget, ranging from clean and affordable to luxurious, from hotels to B&Bs.
 Click here to see a full listing of available lodging and the Visitor Information Center can provide additional guidance.
 For that morning pick-me-up, as befits any Washington town worth its salt, we have more than our share of coffee outlets, any of which will supply the ingredients necessary to get started.
 After a healthy breakfast at any one of a number of excellent restaurants, you’re ready to begin your adventure!